-In 2007, the most recent generation of Jeep Wrangler (the "JK") turned the Unlimited into a four-door model with a hardtop roof.
-The old AMC in-line six-cylinder engine (which dated all the way back to Rambler days) was replaced with a 205 horsepower, 3.7-liter V-6 that year.
+In 2007, the most recent generation of Jeep Wrangler (the "JK") turned the Unlimited into a four-door model with an available hardtop roof.
+The old AMC in-line six-cylinder engine (which dated all the way back to Rambler days) was replaced with a 205-horsepower, 3.8-liter V-6 that year.
 The two-door model comes in both hardtop and soft-top versions, and the doors are still removable.

 Overall, with its classic looks, superior off-road capability and unique packaging, the Jeep Wrangler manages to stay relevant despite continuing largely with tradition.
 Ride quality, comfort, steering, and even occupant safety might not be up to the standards of some daily road commuters or families, but if you head to the trails on the weekends the Wrangler is king.

-You might even be happy with a used Wrangler if you're a serious trail hound and expect some cents, scrapes, and gouges.
-Meanwhile, new Jeep Wranglers come priced from less than $23,000 to about $40,000, with the latter being the loaded top-of-the-line Rubicon.
+You might even be happy with a used Wrangler if you're a serious trail hound and expect some dents, scrapes, and gouges.
+Meanwhile, new Jeep Wranglers come priced from less than $24,000 to about $40,000, with the latter being the loaded top-of-the-line Rubicon.

-The Wrangler received a freshened interior in 2011, with an all-new instrument panel and upgraded materials throughout the cabin—plus better noise insulation.
+The Wrangler received a heavily revised interior in 2011, with an all-new instrument panel and upgraded materials throughout the cabin—plus better noise insulation.
 For 2012, Jeep then added its new 285-hp Pentastar V-6 to the Wrangler.
-Hooked to a five-speed automatic or six-speed manual, the new engine yields much quicker acceleration and better responsiveness compared to the 3.8-liter pushrod V-6 it replaces.
+Hooked to a five-speed automatic or six-speed manual, the new engine yields much quicker acceleration and better responsiveness compared to the 3.8-liter pushrod V-6 it replaced.